Comparison

 Category 3: AirPods-based motion detection

 The newest category.
-These apps use the built-in head motion sensors in AirPods Pro 2nd generation and AirPods 4 ANC to track your head position in real time.
-Since the sensor is on your head — not watching you from a fixed camera — it stays accurate regardless of where you're sitting, how bright the room is, or whether you move around.
+These apps use the built-in head motion sensors in AirPods 3rd generation, AirPods 4, AirPods 4 with Active Noise Cancellation, AirPods Pro all models, AirPods Max, and Beats Fit Pro to track your head position in real time.
+Since the sensor is on your head - not watching you from a fixed camera - it stays accurate regardless of where you're sitting, how bright the room is, or whether you move around.

 Quick comparison